Myrtle Beach, South Carolina

 Myrtle Beach is a resort city in Horry County, South Carolina, United States.
 It is located in the center of a long and continuous 60 mi stretch of beach known as the "Grand Strand” in the northeastern part of the state, on the East Coast of the United States.
 Its year-round population was 35,682 as of the 2020 census, making it the 13th-most populous city in South Carolina.

 Myrtle Beach is one of the major centers of tourism in South Carolina and the United States.
 The city's warm subtropical climate, miles of beaches, 86 golf courses, and 1,800 restaurants attract over 20 million visitors each year, making Myrtle Beach one of the most visited destinations in the country.

-Located along the historic King's Highway (modern day U.S. Route 17), the region was once home to the Waccamaw people.
+Located along the historic King's Highway (modern day US 17), the region was once home to the Waccamaw people.
 During the colonial period, the Whither family settled in the area, and a prominent local waterway, Wither's Swash, is named in their honor.
 Originally called alternately "New Town" or "Withers", the area was targeted for development as a resort community by Franklin Burroughs, whose sons completed a railroad to the beach and the first inn, Seaside Inn.
 His widow named the new community Myrtle Beach after the local wax-myrtle shrubs.

-The Myrtle Beach Metro Area is one of the fastest growing metropolitan areas in the country, with an estimated population of 397,478 in 2023.
+The Myrtle Beach area is one of the fastest growing metropolitan areas in the country, with an estimated population of 479,426 in 2024.
 More than 104,000 people moved to the area over eight years, representing a nearly 28% growth in population.